nomadiqltd/ShopCart/README.md

-# jamdoughnut
+# Jam Doughnut

-jamdoughnut is a Jetpack Compose app using Material 3 design elements.
-This Android app sample is the leading FinTech and finance news app which allows the user to display a list of articles, view the details and has visually decorative actions such as: Search, Favourite and Bookmark.
+Jam Doughnut is a Jetpack Compose app using Material 3 design elements.
+This Android app sample is the leading Shop app which allows the user to view products.

 # Prerequisites: